Dog Dentistry - What dog owners need to know

 At Alder Vets, Haslemere, we advocate that your dog’s dental hygiene is just as important as any other routine and preventative treatment.
 Just us and our dental care, dogs can develop a build-up of tartar, leading to tooth decay and gum disease.

 Brushing your dog’s teeth once or twice a day is the best practice for maintaining good oral hygiene.
 Our dog dental care services include products such as liquids to add to their water to help reduce plaque build-up and reduce bad breath (halitosis), as well as our recommended veterinary dog dental diets.
-Here at Crofts Vets, our team are happy and willing to assist you with any dog dental care questions you may have, as well as advising you on the recommended dental products or diets for your dog.
+Here at Alder Vets, our team are happy and willing to assist you with any dog dental care questions you may have, as well as advising you on the recommended dental products or diets for your dog.

 Symptoms of dental disease in dogs